mgrassa14/project4/README.md

 4. Inegrate a chat funciton for users to message eachother

 5. Inclued a Follow feature for logged user (add and save other users profile link)

+6. Allow users to update their profile picture